Spoilers For ‘The Young And The Restless’: Theo Destroys Kyle And Lola

 Shocking new The Young and the Restless spoilers reveal that everything is not coming up roses for Kyle and Lola as Theo works to tear down Kyle’s facade.
-Unfortunately for the wedding bound couple, Theo may end up destroying their happy ending.
+Unfortunately for the wedding-bound couple, Theo may end up destroying their happy ending.

 It seems that Summer (Hunter King) still ends up causing problems for Kyle (Michael Mealor) and Lola (Sasha Calle) even if she’s not trying.
 Summer brings Theo (Tyler Johnson) to Kyle and Lola’s engagement party as her plus one, and chaos ensues.
-Kyle tries to kick Theo out immediately, but Lola insists he allows Theo to stay and celebrate their pending nuptials.
+Kyle tries to kick Theo out immediately, but Lola insists he allow Theo to stay and celebrate their pending nuptials.

 Theo actor Tyler Johnson recently previewed the bombshell storyline with CBS Soaps In Depth.
 It does not look like things will go well for Kyle and Lola after Theo drops some truth on the bride and groom to be.

 Johnson reveals that Theo is passionate about many things, and one of his biggest passions is the truth.

 “He’s most interested in the light that truth brings.
 He wants everything out in the open!” according to the actor.

 Theo is hurt by the way Kyle has shut him out since his arrival in Genoa City.
 Plus, Theo sees a massive disconnect between the Kyle of New York and the Kyle he sees now.
 For Theo, Kyle hasn’t changed so much as he’s pretending to be something he is not for Lola’s sake, and Theo feels Kyle isn’t being his authentic self.